Greeneye

 Greeneyes are deep-sea aulopiform marine fishes in the small family Chlorophthalmidae.
 Thought to have a circumglobal distribution in tropical and temperate waters, the family contains just 18 species in two genera.
 The family name Chlorophthalmidae derives from the Greek words chloros meaning "green" and ophthalmos meaning "eye".

 Some species are of interest to commercial and subsistence fisheries; the fish are made into fish meal or sold fresh.

-The earliest known member of the group is Acrognathus from the Cenomanian.
-Another potential fossil genus, Iniomus, is known from the Late Eocene of California.
+The only known prehistoric member of this group is Omiodon, a stem-chlorophthalmid known from a complete fossil skeleton from the early Eocene of Italy.Acrognathus from the Cenomanian of England & Lebanon was previously classified in this family, but its classification into this family is now refuted due to its prominent scutes, which are not present on definite chlorophthalmids.
+Another potential fossil genus, Iniomus, is known from isolated scales from the Late Eocene of California.

 Description

 Aptly named after their disproportionately large, iridescent (as well as fluorescent) eyes, greeneyes are slender fish with slightly compressed bodies.
 The largest species, the Shortnose greeneye (Chlorophthalmus agassizi) reaches a length of 40 cm, but most other species are much smaller.
 Their heads are small with large jaws.
 Their coloration ranges from a yellowish to blackish brown, and some species have cryptic blotches.

 Their fins are simple and spineless; aside from their eyes, some species also have iridescent patches covering their heads.